FREE Offer to Increase Your Kid's FUN_FACTOR

 From t-ball to age 12 it will not make much difference whether a player bats right or left.
 There will not be as much advantage either way in the little leagues and youth leagues from age 12 and under.

-But if your players are able to reach the high school levels and beyond look out.
+If your players are able to reach the high school levels and beyond look out.
 It comes down to supply and demand.

 In higher baseball coaches and managers have to have good lefty hitters to counter good right-handed pitchers on the pitching mound.